How to Handle a Broken Bone

 - You suspect a serious injury to the head, neck, or back.

 - A broken bone comes through the skin.
-While waiting for help:
+While you wait for help:

 - Keep your child lying down.